Defining the Renewable Energy Portfolio

 Renewable Energy Portfolios are state-determined green policies.
 These policies determine how supportive a state will be towards renewables.
 It also determines how much of that support will go to any given renewable technology.

-Renewable energy portfolios are not a one size fits all policy.
+Renewable energy portfolios are not a one-size-fits-all policy.
 State politicians determine green policies for their state.
-What this policy entails varies, but there are some basics that most states that support solar have.
+What these policies entail varies, but there are some basics that most states which support solar have.

 Many states have renewable energy portfolio standards.
 Renewable energy portfolio standards are a state-mandated percentage of energy production dedicated to renewable sources.